Moderate To Difficult

 Thangshing is one of the most campsites throughout the trek.
 A lovely meadow by the River Prekchu, it gives a unique and blissful experience.
 Sitting by the river and witnessing Mt.
 Pandim is a magical experience in itself.

-Note: The permit is issued in Gangtok and cannot be processed in advance, so you need to come one day early to Yuksom.
-The charge for obtaining the permit is 2000/- INR per person.
-Pay the amount to our representative and we shall arrange the permit.
-Additional cost for extra day accommodation in Yuksom is not included in the trek cost.
+The charge for obtaining the Foreigner Trek permit is 2000/- INR per person.
+Pay the amount to TTH representative and we shall arrange the permit.
+Additional cost for extra day accommodation in Yuksom, and travelling charge is not included in the trek cost.

 Our journey for Goechala starts at New Jalpaiguri.
 Our team will pick you up from New Jalpaiguri Railway Station at 10 AM.
 Today, you will drive from NJP to Yuksom, from where we will start our trek the next day.
 Yuksom is located at a distance of 150 km from NJP and it takes approximately 8 hrs to drive from NJP to Yuksom.